-At the MultiCare Institute for Research & Innovation, we pride ourselves in the contributions our researchers make to the overall world of medicine through scientific discovery, participation in cutting-edge clinical research trials, evidence-based practice research, and contributions to medical literature.
+At the MultiCare Institute for Research & Innovation, we are proud of the contributions our researchers make to medicine through scientific discovery, participation in cutting-edge clinical research trials, evidence-based practice research and medical literature.

-Researchers at MultiCare are making a difference in the lives of many through new discoveries and inventions.
-An exemplary example of the impact research can have on patient care can be found in work conducted by Dr. David Embrey at MultiCare’s Children’s Therapy Unit
+Our researchers are making a difference in the lives of many patients and their families through new discoveries and inventions.
+The work conducted by David Embrey, PhD, at MultiCare’s Children’s Therapy Unit is one good example.